-U = undefined, F = fixed length records, B = blocked records, S = standard blocks, T = track overflow, M = machine code carriage control
+U = undefined, F = fixed length records, B = blocked records, S = standard blocks, T = track overflow, M = machine code carriage control and format, as well as the blocksize buffering facilities available to the user.

-Blocking is not allowed on unit record devices.
-Blocking on other direct access can not be greater than the track size unless T is specified on RECFM and format, and blocksize and buffering facilities available to the user.
 The values shown in Table 1 are based upon the minimum core requirements of Assembler F (44K), which will allow a symbol table length of approximately 7000 bytes.
 If more than 44K is available, the block sizes and buffer numbers can be increased.
 However, if the user specifies a combination of blocking and buffering which does not leave room for the symbol table, abnormal termination of the task may occur (ABEND 804) when the assembler attempts to issue a GETMAIN macro instruction.